 Also see basic digital fault finding.

-700MHz clearance occurred at Emley Moor on the 5 Feb 2020, but it remained a B group (in practice that group includes the "temporary" MUX 7).
+700MHz clearance occurred at Emley Moor on the 5 Feb 2020, technically it became a K group but all decent B group aerials will work just as well or even better.
+In practice B/K includes the "temporary" MUX 7).

 The Leeds local CH moved from 56 to 39, but that is actually better for the B group !